Get Tech Tips

 I’m only joking, of course.
 Finding the difference between 208 and 240v power supplies may sound quite simple, but there are some pretty sharp fundamental differences.

-Apart from the obvious differences in overall voltage, 208 and 240v power supplies use the electrical company’s power differently and the motors see different sine waveforms.
+Apart from the obvious differences in overall voltage, 208 and 240v power supplies use the electrical company’s power differently.
+The motors also see entirely different sine waveforms.
 The potential across these waveforms varies, which is where we get the different voltages from.
 We also tend to use 240v power in residential applications, while we use 208v in light commercial applications.

-Before we dive into the differences between voltage types, we should probably talk about the way we visualize voltage and how it relates to motor movement.
+Before we dive into the differences between voltage types, we should probably talk about how we visualize voltage and how it relates to motor movement.

 As you know, electric motors rotate in a circular motion.
 We don’t view the corresponding voltage as a circle, though.
 We visualize and map voltage patterns as sines, which are wavy lines that rise and fall at a regular rate on a chart.